Kamerondee/python-api-challenge/README.md

 - Southern Hemisphere - Wind Speed (mph) vs. Latitude

 **VacationPy**

-- Create a heat map that displays the humidity for every city from Part I Narrow down the DataFrame to find your ideal weather condition.
+Create a heat map that displays the humidity for every city from Part I. Narrow down the DataFrame to find your ideal weather condition.
 For example:

 - A max temperature lower than 80 degrees but higher than 70
 - Wind speed less than 10 mph
 - Zero cloudiness